mig-hub/rack-golem/README.md

 	      # Like :index this method receives the arguments in order to make something with it
 	      Email.alert('Too many people are looking for porn here') if args.includes?("porn") super(args)
 	    end

+	    def error(err, *args)
+	      # Again this one is defined by Golem and only shows up when RACK_ENV is not `nil` or `dev` or `development`
+	      # Default only prints "ERROR"
+	      # Here we're going to send the error message
+	      # One would rarely show that to the end user but this is just a demo
+	      err.message
+	    end

 	    after do